 Our Offices are open from 7am-12pm and 1pm-3pm Monday through Friday

 Located on the scenic Niagara River, it’s a popular location to take a walk, roller-blade or jog on the riverwalk path; enjoy your lunch, catch some sun or have some solitary time.
 See our events schedule for bandshell concerts and special events throughout the summer.
-Please note that parking is not allowed on the grass unless posted for special events and dogs are only allowed, on a leash, from 6:00am-9:00am May 1st-September 30th, and when park is open October 1st - April 30th, as per City ordinance.
+Please note that parking is not allowed on the grass unless posted for special events.
+Dogs shall be permitted, year round, within the entire Niawanda Park, provided that the dog is restrained at all times by an adequte collar and leash not exceeding six feet in lenght, kept under the control of a competent person and the dog does not engage in loud howling or barking in an excessive manner, as per City ordinance.

 GATEWAY HARBOR PARK

 Gateway Harbor Park is becoming the hub of activity in the downtown area.
 Concerts and activities are scheduled from mid-June through October.
 (See Events and Activities on the City of Tonawanda’s home page for schedules and information).

 Food, beverage and activity vendors are welcome to apply by contacting the Tonawandas Gateway Harbor Corporation.
 If you are interested in becoming involved with the park you may receive an application for vending or activities by e-mailing firstname.lastname@example.org

 Current Gateway Docking Fees as per 2017 Ordinance

 - 26’ to 40’ boats $30.00

 - Without Electric & Water (overnight)

 - 41’ & Over boats $30.00

 - Daily Fees (daily until 10:00pm, with or without electric)